-Looking at the Spanish labour market from a Swedish perspective, bringing ideas to increase the record low birth rates and improve equality between men and women to fully integrate women in the marketplace.
+Looking at the labour market from a Swedish perspective, learning how objective talent management can improve gender equality to fully integrate women in the marketplace.
 Coaching tips to promote your professional career.
 Personal Blog of Carlos Anta Callersten.

 The Environment Gains Importance in the 2018 Swedish Election